Upper Beeding: Truleigh Hill

-To west of Edburton Hill is Truleigh Hill, which is perhaps best known for the four masts on the Hill and their red lights, that can be seen across this landscape for many miles.
+West of Edburton Hill is Truleigh Hill, which is perhaps best known for the four masts on the Hill and their red lights, that can be seen across this landscape for many miles.
 Around the Hill is Freshcombe Lodge, the Truleigh Hill Youth Hostel and a few bungalows, derelict sheds, scruffy tree plantings (which struggle to survive in thin, chalky soils) and barns, a big modern house.

+In the early 1950s, television broadcasts for the local area came from Truleigh Hill, until the Rowridge transmitting station opened.
+Local people wanted the booster transmitter to stay, as reception from Rowridge was not optimal.

 For decades the Society of Sussex Downsmen fought to prevent new radio masts being erected here.
 It was a dogged and ultimately successful battle.
 The views across the Downs to the west and south are spectacular.
 A deep narrow bostal track down the Hill to Truleigh Manor Farm.

 Small Dole

 Small Dole is a small new village to the north of the parish.
 It is surrounded by woods.
 To the north is the Henfield parish and Hoe Wood.
 To the east is Flacketts Wood and to the southeast is Tottering Woods.
 Further east again of those are North and South Furze Fields which have both have gathered many old woodland species in the two centuries since they were left to grow into woodland, including early purple orchid and then Edburton Sands.

 To Small Dole's south is the Hillside Scout Campsite.
 The south side of scout field still holds archaic meadow herbage, and in May there are still orchids, quaking grass, bugle, adders tongue fern, glaucous sedge, agrimony and knapweed with burnet companion moth, small heath and small copper butterflies flitting around them.
 To the southwest of Small Dole is Horton Clay Pit.